configcat/docs/website/docs/sdk-reference/dotnet.md

 `ConfigCatClient.Get(sdkKey: "<sdkKey>")` returns a client with default options.

-The `Get` method has an optional callback parameter, which can be used to configure the client via a `ConfigCatClientOptions` object:
+The `Get` method has an optional callback parameter, which can be used to set up the client via a `ConfigCatClientOptions` object:

 | Properties          | Description | Default |
 | ------------------- | ----------- | ------- |